calc1f4r/Mon-tout/general-findings/Generalchecks.md

 **Impact**: High
 **Likelihood**: Medium
 **Description**: Transactions vulnerable to front-running can be exploited to extract value or manipulate outcomes.

+**Context**: Front-running has become institutionalized on blockchains through MEV (Miner Extractable Value) extraction.
+The SushiSwap token migration faced front-running that cost users significant value.
+Any function where the outcome depends on market prices, particularly in DEXes and lending platforms, requires slippage controls and deadlines to prevent manipulation.
+Advanced protocols now use commit-reveal schemes or batched settlements to mitigate these attacks.

 **Vulnerable Code**:
 ```solidity